eSolutionsTech/kubelake-bdw-2024/docs/0-kubeLake.md

 - metrics-server
 - public DNS & external reverse-proxy

-NOTE: For guidance on installation and usage, you can consult Esolutions's Kubelake, a free and open-source project: https://github.com/eSolutionsTech/kubesol/blob/main/docs/README.md
+NOTE: For guidance on installation and usage, you can consult Esolutions's Kubesol, a free and open-source project: https://github.com/eSolutionsTech/kubesol/blob/main/docs/README.md

 ## Included modules in Kubelake (bird's eye view)